finnianr/Eiffel-Loop/doc/Contents.md

 See [./example/eiffel2java/eiffel2java.html example/eiffel2java/eiffel2java.ecf] for an example of it's use.
 ## Python
-Some extensions to Daniel Rodríguez's [https://github.com/finnianr/Eiffel-Loop/tree/master/contrib/Eiffel/PEPE PEPE library for Eiffel].
+Some extensions to Daniel RodrÃ­guez's [https://github.com/finnianr/Eiffel-Loop/tree/master/contrib/Eiffel/PEPE PEPE library for Eiffel].
 This library allows you to call Python objects from Eiffel.
 Here is one example to query ID3 tags in an MP3 file: [$source EL_EYED3_TAG].
 ## Matlab
 **Status:** No longer maintained